 - Carrots: I shred my carrots instead of chopping them, so they are similar to the texture of the cabbage.

 - Red Bell Pepper: The red bell pepper adds vibrant red color and a sweet taste to the dish.
-For texture, I cut the red bell pepper, similar to the cabbage and carrots.
+I cut the red bell pepper for texture, similar to the cabbage and carrots.

 - Scallions: I love green onions because they are mild but add a unique addition to the bowl.
 Add the greens at the ends as well.

 - Jalapeño: Make sure to use gloves when handling jalapenos.
 Jalapenos are very mild if the seeds and veins are removed.
-However, if you like it spicier, add a few seeds to heat things up.
+However, if you like it spicier, add a few seeds to heat things.

 - Mame- shelled edamame: Shelled edamame can be found in the produce section kept cold or in the freezer department.
 I always buy them shelled to save myself some time.

-- Fresh cilantro: I love cilantro, but if you are someone who tastes soap when you eat cilantro, choose Thai basil instead for this recipe.
+- Fresh cilantro: I love cilantro, but if you taste soap when you eat cilantro, choose Thai basil instead for this recipe.

 - Peanuts: The peanuts add a crunch and a salty component to the noodle dish.